Planning Strategies & Studies

 Status of Amendments to Local Environmental Plan 1996

-Planning Strategies and Studies adopted by Council inform proposed amendments to legislative documents such as the Great Lakes Local Environmental Plan 1996.
-These amendments are in the form of Draft Local Environmental Amendments or Planning Proposals.
+Planning Strategies and Studies adopted by Council inform proposed amendments to legislative documents such as Great Lakes Local Environmental Plan 2014.
+These amendments are referred to as Planning Proposals.

-The adopted Planning Strategies and Studies have also informed some provisions in the Draft Great Lakes Local Environmental Plan 2012 and Draft Great Lakes Development Control Plan 2012 although these documents primarily transfer existing LEP and DCP controls into the new State Plan template.
+The adopted Planning Strategies and Studies have also informed some provisions in the Great Lakes Development Control Plan.

 It is recommended that prior to undertaking any development proposal, that you review the planning proposals and Draft documents mentioned above and any information that is currently On Exhibition.